 - Make friends with dry shampoo.
 I would be embarrassed to write about this on the internets, but since Kate Middleton only washes her hair every three days, I’m going to share the life changing experience I had last month called discovering Faux Dry.
 I’ve been washing my hair every day like a chump for the last 17 years, so most of the time camping involves me feeling like a greasy gross mess after day one.
-Enter dry shampoo and the game changer and that problem of camping is solved!
+Enter dry shampoo and that problem of camping is solved!
 I’ve tried a couple and this is definitely my favorite (the ingredient lists of the spray versions freak me out).
 I like to put it on at night so that you don’t wake up with oily hair–you just go to bed and wake up with great hair.

 - LED lights for the tent are a fun splurge and make a night-light for little ones.
 I hung these lights inside our tent as a fun surprise for the kids but they ended up being an incredibly practical night-light for Ellie (who always sleeps with an actual lamp on in her room).
 The slow color-changing bulbs also served to calm and distract her as she went to sleep in the new environment.
 We left them on all night both nights.
 Halfway through the second night (after about 15 hours total run-time) they did switch to all red instead of color changing (as noted in some of the product reviews) but when we got home and changed the batteries they went back to changing colors.